Enterprise-CMCS/managed-care-review/docs/technical-design/testingApproach.md

 ## Frontend Component Tests

 These tests are written using Jest and Testing Library.
-We test all our individual components that are big enough to be in Storybook and focus on assertions that confirm that elements render as expect given different sets of props and user interactions.
+We test all our individual components that are big enough to be in Storybook and focus on assertions that confirm that elements render as expected given different sets of props and user interactions.

 Example of standard tests for a new form page.